-- A. The design standards of this Article apply in the following instances.
+A. The design standards of this Article apply in the following instances.
 (Item B below assists in determining applicability.)
-Design review for compliance with these standards is required as identified in Section 7.3. - 1.
-New construction of non-residential and mixed-use development, and multi-family dwellings of three or more units. - 2.
-Substantial enlargement and/or alteration of non-residential and mixed-use developments, and multi-family dwellings of three or more units. - 3.
-Planned developments. - 4.
-New construction and substantial enlargement and/or alteration of any development within the RR District.
-However, the design standards of Article 5 for the RR District supersede any design standards in this Article that may conflict. - B. The following criteria are used to determine applicability:
+Design review for compliance with these standards is required as identified in Section 7.3.

+1. New construction of non-residential and mixed-use development, and multi-family dwellings of three or more units.

+2. Substantial enlargement and/or alteration of non-residential and mixed-use developments, and multi-family dwellings of three or more units.

+3. Planned developments.

+4. New construction and substantial enlargement and/or alteration of any development within the RR District.
+However, the design standards of Article 5 for the RR District supersede any design standards in this Article that may conflict.

+5. New construction and substantial enlargements and/or alterations of detached single family dwellings.

+B. The following criteria are used to determine applicability: